yannxou/RefaceCPLiveControl/README.md

 #### E ⏐ *Tempo actions*

-* Press and release the key to toggle the metronome.
+* Press and release the key to toggle the Metronome.
+* Press and hold + E to Tap Tempo.

 ## Constraints